electricimp/BayeuxClient/examples/README.md

-# Bayeux Client Examples #
+# Bayeux Client Salesforce Example #

-This document describes the example applications provided with the [BayeuxClient library](../README.md).

-## Salesforce Example ##

-This example
+This example uses the [Salesforce library](https://github.com/electricimp/Salesforce) for sending the events and the [BayeuxClient library](../README.md) for receiving them.
+The example illustrates the following:

-- Authenticates the device on Salesforce platform using the [OAuth2 library](https://github.com/electricimp/OAuth-2.0) Device Flow and a Salesforce Connected Application's Consumer Key and Consumer Secret.
+- Authenticating the device with Salesforce using the [OAuth2 library](https://github.com/electricimp/OAuth-2.0) Device Flow via a Salesforce Connected Application.
-- Subscribes to the events channel created on Salesforce during the setup.
+- Subscribing to the events channel created during the Salesforce example setup.
-- Periodically (every ten seconds) sends an event to the cloud.
-The event contains the current timestamp.
+- Periodically (every ten seconds) sending an event to the Salesforce cloud.
+The event contains the current timestamp and the device id.
 - Logs all events received from the cloud (exactly the events sent in the previous point).

-This example uses the [Salesforce library](https://github.com/electricimp/Salesforce) for sending the events and the [BayeuxClient library](../README.md) for receiving them.

-### Source Code ###
+## Source Code ##

 [SalesforceOAuth2Example.agent.nut](./SalesforceOAuth2Example.agent.nut)

-### Example Setup ###
+## Electric Imp and Salesforce Configuration  ##

-#### Set Up An imp-enabled Device ####
+### Set Up An imp-enabled Device ###

 1. Add a development device to [your account](https://developer.electricimp.com/gettingstarted)
 1. In [Electric Imp's impCentral™](https://impcentral.electricimp.com) create new a Product and a Development Device Group.